Domenez-dev/Domenez-dev/README.md

 # Hello, I'm Domenez-dev! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer focused on building impactful projects and continually expanding my skill set.
+I am mainly a backend and operations developer!

 ## 🔭 Currently Working On

 - **[Real time mssaging app](https://github.com/Domenez-dev/end-to-end-encrypted-real-time-messaging-app):** A full stack app for real time messaging.
+- Wikayanet: A Blog for security updates, articles and news (there will be a preview on the project soon)

 ## 🌱 Learning and Exploring